The second half of the healthcare summit just kicked off 20 minutes late.

 This happened yesterday.

-Now, if I'm a Republican in that room, I might read some of what the Fed chairman to the president several times.
+Now, if I'm a Republican in that room, I might read some of what the Fed chairman to the president several times because his bill hasn't been scored because he doesn't have a bill.

-All the Democrat bills destroying the insurance industry are budget busters and are bigger budget busters with every passing year, which means that Obama, on purpose and against the warnings now of Ben Bernanke is risking the destruction of the U.S. economy.
+All the Democrat bills destroying the insurance industry are budget busters and are bigger budget busters with every passing year, which means that Obama on purpose and against the warnings now of Ben Bernanke is risking the destruction of the U.S. economy.

 Mr. President, did you see what the Fed chairman said yesterday that we could soon face a debt crisis like the one in Greece?

-And this is before we have your health care bill.
+And this is before we have your health care bill?

-Oh, for those of you in New York and New Jersey, uh, you are going to pay 25% of the new Obama health tax.
+Oh, for those of you in New York and New Jersey, you are going to pay 25% of the new Obama health tax.

-I'll have details for you on that.
+I'll have details for you on that when we get back.

-You know the real, the real horror stories in health care are taking place in Great Britain and in Canada.
+You know, the real, the real horror stories in health care are taking place in Great Britain and in Canada.

 I heard so many stories of shocking care.